 Which Sleep Training Methods are Cry It Out?

 Most sleep problems children experience stem from an inability to fall asleep independently.
 If a child does not know how to fall asleep on their own for naps and bedtime, they usually do not know how to fall back to sleep on their own as they wake throughout the night.
 For humans of all ages, waking through the night is normal.
-As we complete cycles of sleep, we wake slightly, and if a child doesn’t know how to fall back to sleep on their own, they will typically wake all the way up and request whatever assistance they need in order to fall back to sleep.
+As we complete cycles of sleep, we wake slightly.
+If a child doesn’t know how to fall back to sleep on their own, they will typically wake all the way up.
+And then request whatever assistance they need in order to fall back to sleep.

 Because once you take away what a child depends on to sleep, they will share their feelings with you by crying.
-There is a lot of banter on the internet regarding crying for the purposes of sleep training being harmful to children.
+There is a lot of banter on the internet regarding crying, for the purposes of sleep training, being harmful to children.
 It is simply false that the crying associated with sleep training harms children in the short, immediate, or long term.
-This is why the question a parent should be asking isn’t, “Which sleep training method is right or best for my baby or toddler?” but instead, “What sleep training method is right for me?”
+This is why the question a parent should be asking isn’t, “Which sleep training method is right or best for my baby or toddler?”
+But instead, “What sleep training method is right for me?”

-Imagine yourself trying to fall asleep and your partner repeatedly opening your door, walking up to you, touching and talking to you, then leaving, and doing it all over again every couple of minutes.
+Imagine yourself trying to fall asleep.
+And then imagine your partner repeatedly opening your door, walking up to you, touching, and talking to you.
+Then leaving, and doing it all over again every couple of minutes.
 It would quite literally be impossible to fall asleep.
 Methods that involve a lot of soothing from parents usually result in more, not less crying.
 That’s why it may surprise you that methods that involve parents less (not more) produce faster results with much less crying from baby.

 Finding the Best Sleep Training Method for You

-I won’t waste time here going over the various methods available to train children to sleep because I know if you’re reading this you’ve also read many other blog posts and books and are already very familiar with popular sleep training methods.
-Like you, I’ve also studied nearly every sleep training book I’ve ever come across, and I’ve spent thousands of hours working with over 4,000 families around the world to design the Baby Sleep Trainer method to be the quickest, most efficient, and humane way to get your child falling asleep on their own, sleeping through the night, and taking healthy naps.
+I won’t waste time here going over the various methods available to train children to sleep.
+I know if you’re reading this, you’ve also read many other blog posts and books.
+And are already very familiar with popular sleep training methods.
+Like you, I’ve also studied nearly every sleep training book I’ve ever come across.
+And I’ve spent thousands of hours working with over 4,000 families around the world to design the Baby Sleep Trainer method.
+I’ve designed it to be the quickest, most efficient, and humane way to get your child falling asleep on their own, sleeping through the night, and taking healthy naps.